agner/agner/CONTRIBUTING.md

 Here's the current list of environmentvariables that will be available to build & install commands:

+* AGNER_PREFIX -- Root agner's directory (defaults to `/usr/local/agner`)

+Here's the current list of environmentvariables that will be available to install command:

-* AGNER_PREFIX -- A place where install procedure should consider putting installable files to.
-Right now it defaults to `/usr/local` but eventually will point to a properly isolated deployment environment
+* AGNER_INSTALL_PREFIX -- A place where install procedure should consider putting installable files to.
+Right now it equates to
+  `AGNER_PREFIX/agner/packages/<package_name>-<package_version>`

 More variables to come later.